tahaerden/pgsenerji.com/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Generating a lazy-loading feature module

+Run `ng generate module pages/customers --route customers --module app.module`.
+This creates a customers directory having the new lazy-loadable feature module CustomersModule defined in the customers.module.ts file and the routing module CustomersRoutingModule defined in the customers-routing.module.ts file.
+The command automatically declares the CustomersComponent and imports CustomersRoutingModule inside the new feature module.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.